patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   **Objective Disjunction:** Clearly separates the original entity from its image, maintaining distinct identities.
         -   **Subjective-Objective Disjunction:** Blends subjective conception with objective representation, creating a more intertwined relationship.
     -   **Framework Alignment:**
-        -   **Manas (Lower Mind):** Engages with both objective and subjective aspects of representations, processing images and their conceptualizations.
         -   **Buddhi (Higher Intellect):** Navigates the complexities of disjunction, discerning between purely objective separations and those that blend subjective elements.
 #### 2.  **Philosophical Inquiry into Thinking:**
     -   **Fichte's Inquiry:** Questions whether different pathways of disjunction (objective vs. subjective-objective) result in distinct or unified thoughts.